KittyFu307/dodov1-polygon-miner-monitor/README.md

 ## Description

-This agent detects transaction which about the dodo miner on polygon
+This agent detects transaction which about the dodo miner

 ## Supported Chains

-- Polygon
+- Polygon,Bsc,Arbitrum

 ## Alerts